trstringer/trstringer.github.io/_posts/2023-02-23-understanding-prefernoschedule.md

 In this scenario, because node1 has a taint with `PreferNoSchedule`, and the pod that should be scheduled doesn't have a toleration for this then it will have an impact in the node's overall score.
 In the end, because of the TaintToleration plugin, node2 has a higher score than node1 and therefore the pod gets scheduled on node2.
 But!
 Even with the `PreferNoSchedule` taint, you can see above that other factors and score plugins could still cause the pod to be scheduled on node1.
 That's why it's a soft preference, and not a hard requirement (like `NoSchedule`).

 Let's see this in a demo.
-First I'll create my local kind cluster (adding in a kubeadm patch so that kube-schedule has verbose logging):
+First I'll create my local kind cluster (adding in a kubeadm patch so that kube-scheduler has verbose logging):

 **scheduler-verbose-logging.yaml**